 Pancreatic Neuroendocrine Tumor Histological Features

-Since neuroendocrine tumors, including pancreatic neuroendocrine tumors, represent a heterogeneous group of tumors, the World Health Organization in 2000 updated the classification system for them based upon their clinical pathological criteria.
-Each category includes both functioning and non-functioning tumors.
+Since neuroendocrine tumors, including pancreatic neuroendocrine tumors, represent a heterogeneous group of tumors, the World Health Organization in 2017 updated the classification system based upon their clinical pathological criteria, regardless of origin, size, or anatomical extent of the tumor.

 Presence of Clinical Syndrome